-Best Time To Propagate Rubber Plant
+Best Time to Propagate Rubber Plant

 Spring and summer are the finest times to propagate a rubber plant.
 The cuttings root and establish better in higher temperatures and more light.

 It’s feasible to propagate rubber plants during other seasons of the year, but the success rate may be lower and the cuttings may take longer to root.
 To get the best results from rubber plant propagation, wait until spring or summer.

-How To Propagate Rubber Plants In Water
+How to Propagate Rubber Plants In Water?

 Select a Healthy Stem

-Choose a Stem that is at least 6 inches Long and has at least two or three leaves. 🌿Make Sure that the stem is healthy and Has no bugs or diseases.
+Choose a Stem that is at least 6 inches long and has at least two or three leaves.
+Make sure that the stem is healthy and has no bugs or diseases.

 Make a Clean Cut